-- On days students are to be excused, they

-must present an excuse note to the

-school office which indicates the time of

-the appointment and a parents'/

-guardians' signature.

-- Requests should also list the physicians' name and telephone number.

-- At the conclusion of the appointment, students must obtain a medical excuse signed by the attending physician.
+- 1. On days when students are to be excused, they must present an excuse note to the school office that includes the time of the appointment and a parent's or guardian's signature - 2.
+Requests should also list the physicians' name and telephone number. - 3.
+At the conclusion of the appointment, students must obtain a medical excuse signed by the attending physician.
 This medical note is to be submitted to the school office upon their return to school.